google/pytype/docs/developers/overlays.md

    [libvm CMake target][libvm-cmake].
 1. In the `{Module}Overlay` initializer, add an entry to `member_map` for each new member.
 The key should be the member name and the value the constructor.
-1. Implememt the new module members!
+1. Implement the new module members!
 The existing overlays contain plenty of examples of how to do this.

 [libvm-cmake]: https://github.com/google/pytype/blob/2f2a1483751171421490c352f05955655ea572fa/pytype/CMakeLists.txt#L171-L182